- Who can apply for a Sponsor Licence?

 How to maintain the licence

-In order to maintain the Sponsor Licence, you should ensure that you are in compliance with all the regulatory requirements and that you notify UKVI of any changes to your circumstances using the sponsorship management system.
+In order to maintain the licence, sponsor licence holders should ensure that they are in compliance with all the regulatory requirements and that they notify UKVI of any changes to your circumstances using the sponsorship management system.

-There are a number of situations where you should update your company’s details.
+There are a number of situations where a sponsor licence holder should update their company’s details.
 Some of the following situations may be relevant:

 - Change of name or address